LCBH/UKano/examples/README.md

 | PACE (as in [BFK-09](#references))   | 61.43s  |
 | PACE                                 | 83.72s  |

-Finally, the attack on Frame Opacity in DAA sign (shared) was found in 1.35s.
+Finally, the attack on Frame Opacity in DAA sign shared variant (as in Example 11 in [HBD19]) was found in 1.35s.
 The attack was found with all heuristics and the attack can be quickly translated into an attack on unlinkability or anonymity.

 ## References

+[HBD19]: L. Hirschi, D. Baelde, S. Delaune
+    A method for unbounded verication of privacy-type properties.
+	Under submission.
+	A copy can be found on [ARXIV](https://arxiv.org/pdf/1710.02049.pdf).

 [H17]: L. Hirschi.
     PhD Thesis.
     Automated Verification of Privacy in Security Protocols:
     Back and Forth Between Theory & Practice.
-    A copy will soon be distributed at http://projects.lsv.ens-cachan.fr/ukano/.
+    A copy can be found at on [HAL](https://tel.archives-ouvertes.fr/tel-01534145/document).

 [BFK-09]: J. Bender, M. Fischlin, and D. Kügler.
     Security analysis of the pace key-agreement protocol.